knut-erik/csp-workshop/content/index.md

 # Agenda

 ```
-09:00 - 09:30 - Why - The risk of injections
+- The risk of injections (XSS)
-              - What is CSP
+  - Top most dangrous software weaknesses
-              - How can we use CSP
+  - Why do we need CSP
-09:30 - 11:00 - CSP directives - with a ☕️ break :
+- CSP directives - with a ☕️ break :
   - "default-src"
-              - "script-src" - "style-src" - "font-src"
+  - "script-src" - "style-src" - "font-src" - "img-src"
-              - "connect-src"
-              - Media directives - "img-src" and "media-src"
+  - "connect-src" and "media-src"
-11:00 - 11:30 - Reporting URI - logging violation issues
+- Reporting URI - logging violation issues
-              - "report-uri" directive
+  - "report-uri / report-to" directive
 - Applying directives to your existing project
-11:45 - 12:00 - Summary
+- We explore together - by adding CSP to an existing site
 ```

 ---
 # Disclaimer

-- I'm not an expert but I'm here to learn and I share what I've learned so far in the journey
+- We're not experts but we're here together to learn and share what we have learned so far in the journey
-- Application Security is a broad topic - this workshop has it's focus on CSP and defending certain types of attacks
+- Application Security is a broad topic - this workshop has it's focus on CSP for defending for certain types of attacks
 - The perspective is depended on experience, personal journey in security and many other factors
 - The more we learn about cyber security, the more we realise how complex it is
 - Please share your thoughts, ideas and experiences